Doctoral Training in Neurobiology

 - The student should submit an acceptable draft of the dissertation to the advisor at least three weeks before the Final Oral Examination (Dissertation Defense) and to other committee members at least two weeks before the final examination.

 When the student and supervisory committee agree that the student is ready to defend, the supervisory committee will set a date for the Final Oral Examination (Dissertation Defense).
-As soon as the date is set, but no less than a month before the scheduled date, the student should notify the DGS and the Academic Administrator of the Department of Neurobiology and Anatomy, who will arrange a room for the defense and distribute flyers announcing the defense.
+As soon as the date is set, but no less than a month before the scheduled date, the student should notify the DGS and the Academic Administrator of the Department of Neurobiology, who will arrange a room for the defense and distribute flyers announcing the defense.

 Final Oral Examination (Dissertation Defense)